-As I leaned backward I said to myself, “Dammit all to hell!
+As I leaned backward I muttered to myself, “Dammit all to hell!
 I’m gonna give my tricky-ass little friend a piece of my mind!”

 Just know that I was all of six inches off the ground in this upside-down position—with a thick mat under me, so I was in pretty much zero danger.